Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **remove_bkg_poly_degree** [ Type: *int* ]

-	If *remove_bkg_poly* is True, remove a polynomail surface with this degree.
+	If *remove_bkg_poly* is True, remove a polynomial surface with this degree.
+Setting to 1 will produce a flat surface that can tilt to best fit a slopeing background.